rkapl123/DBAddin/docs/README.md

 If any of these are missing, please install them yourself before starting DBAddin.

 Download the latest zip package in [https://github.com/rkapl123/DBAddin/tags](https://github.com/rkapl123/DBAddin/tags), unzip to any location and run deployAddin.cmd in the folder Distribution.
-This copies DBAddin.xll, DBAddin.xll.config, DBaddinUser.config and DBAddinCentral.config to your %appdata%\Microsoft\AddIns folder and starts Excel for activating DBAddin (adding it to the registered Addins).
+This copies DBAddin.xll, DBAddin.xll.config, DBAddinUser.config and DBAddinCentral.config to your %appdata%\Microsoft\AddIns folder and starts Excel for activating DBAddin (adding it to the registered Addins).

 ### Settings